 - The product/service conforms to the specified standards/quality

 - The product/service is sold at the agreed price

 Skills required for a contract manager

-The procurement department in organizations will have contract managers to exclusively deal with contracts.
-A contract manager must have the multitasking ability, maintain positive relationships with the suppliers, monitor operations, prioritize risk management and ensure compliance with the contract terms.
+The procurement department of organizations will have contract managers to exclusively deal with contracts.
+A contract manager must have the multitasking ability to maintain positive relationships with the suppliers, monitor operations, and prioritize risk management.
+It also ensures compliance with the contract terms.
 They require a set of hard skills and soft skills to perform these complex tasks effectively.
-The hard skills include knowledge about procurement, legal terms, financial management and project management.
-The soft skills include leadership, decision making, negotiation, time management, interpersonal communication and conflict resolution.
+Hard skills include knowledge about procurement, legal terms, financial management as well as project management.
+Soft skills include leadership, decision making, negotiation, time management, interpersonal communication and conflict resolution.

 How to become a contract manager